Efficient explicit circuit for quantum state preparation of piecewise continuous functions: Preliminaries

-where $\ket{\phi}^n$ is some quantum state then we say that the $m$-qubit quantum register is pure ancillas for operator $U$, if before and after the action it is in the state $\ket{0}^m$.
+Throughout this paper, in all figures for quantum schemes, we depict wires corresponding to such pure ancillas as green dash-dot lines. \end{definition}

+\begin{remark} A pure ancilla is simply a qubit that is required to be present in the quantum computer for intermediate computation but does not need to be measured at the end of the algorithm.
+Since it is returned to the $\ket{0}$ state after use, it can be safely reused in subsequent computations or circuits without resetting.
 In Fig.~\ref{fig:Multi_control_qc} (c) we use $m-2$ auxiliary qubits for efficient C-NOT construction.
-Exploitation of this qubits is divided into two epochs: (i) entangling stage that allows us to achieve some sophisticated quantum states, (ii) purification stage that sets ancillas back to zero-state. \end{definition}
+Exploitation of this qubits is divided into two epochs: (i) entangling stage that allows us to achieve some sophisticated quantum states, (ii) purification stage that sets ancillas back to zero-state. \end{remark}

 \begin{definition}[Block-encoding(modified Definition 43 from \cite{gilyen2019quantum})] Suppose that $A$ is an $n$-qubit operator, $\alpha,\epsilon\in\mathbb{R}_+$; $a,s\in\mathbb{Z}_+$, and let $(a+s+n)$-qubit unitary $U$ be so that for any arbitrary quantum state $\ket{\psi}^n$